 Homes with Gardens

 If you have a garden you can set up a traditional composting system which you can buy at most garden centres.
 You can put all food waste in it besides meat products.
 It’s also a good idea to mix it with garden waste including leaves and grass cuttings.
 Add brown waste too such as cardboard & bamboo toothbrushes.
 You may need to mix it up every now and then but other than that it takes care of itself.
+To maintain the cleanliness of your garden when there are fallen leaves, you can use a backpack leaf blower for efficiency.

 Homes Without Gardens